Fiorentina's Duncan names ex-Inter Milan star Motta as his role model | Goal.com

 Alfred Duncan has mentioned Thiago Motta as his role model during the formative years of his career.

-Duncan started out at youth level with Inter Milan in 2010 before moving into the first team two years later.
+Duncan started out at youth level with Inter Milan in 2010 before graduating to the first team two years later.

-Motta was with the Nerazzurri during this period, being part of the side that won the famous treble in 2010, before spending the final part of his career with Paris Saint-Germain.
+Motta was with the Nerazzurri during this period, when they won the treble, before spending the final part of his career with Paris Saint-Germain.

 "From an early age it was Thiago Motta, he was an incredible player," Duncan said in an Instagram Live interview.